QuinnNC/ps06-webpage/README.md

-3. The tab and plot page have a side panel in which you’ve created at least two widgets that change the visual output in your application, such as type of the plot, or data displayed on the xor yaxis of a scatterplot.
+3. The tab and plot page have a side panel in which you’ve created at least two widgets that change the visual output in your application, such as type of the plot, or data displayed on the x or y axis of a scatterplot.
 Note: I mean a side panel but it does not have to be sidebarLayout.

 4. The main panel of these pages displays data (as a plot or a table).